alyssaraine03-a11y/alyssa-lis624/README.md

 installed mysql with sudo apt install mysqyl-server used the command 'systemctl status mysql' to confirm it was active and running and enabled

+created user 'opacuser'@'localhost' identified by 'piper777';

+left off on the requiring password part, i got stuck and it wouldnt let me type my password.